Paul Peschisolido: Fulham

 After 51 appearances and 21 goals for West Brom, he dropped down a division to join Fulham in October 1997, for a £1.1 million transfer fee.
-He appeared 37 times for 'the Cottagers' in the 1997–98 season, scoring 13 goals and helping the team win promotion as Division Two champions.
+He appeared 37 times for 'the Cottagers' in the 1997–98 season, scoring 13 goals, before helping the team win promotion as Division Two champions the following year.
 In the next two seasons, he produced 10 goals from 40 appearances and 7 from 36 appearances in all competitions.

 After appearing in two League Cup matches for Fulham in the 2000–01 season, Peschisolido was loaned to Queens Park Rangers in November 2000.
 He scored on his QPR debut, playing alongside the much taller Peter Crouch in a 1–1 draw against Portsmouth.
 In January 2001, he went on loan again, this time to Sheffield United, also scoring on his debut for "the Blades", before spending a further loan period at Norwich City.

 Sheffield United

 He later re-joined Sheffield United in a permanent deal for £250,000, after agreeing to a wage cut.
 He was a key player in the 2002–03 season, helping the club reach the semi-finals of the 2003 FA Cup and League Cup and the Division One play-off final.
 In the play-off semi-final against Nottingham Forest, Sheffield United came back from a two-goal deficit to take the game into extra time.
 Peschisolido came off the substitutes' bench at the midpoint of added time to score the goal that took the lead, which is remembered not just for its impact on the game but also for the player's frantic celebrations afterwards.
-In the 2003 FA Cup semi-final against Arsenal, he was denied an equalising goal by goalkeeper David Seaman, who made a one-handed "claw-back" save from Peschisolido's header which three-time Best European Goalkeeper Peter Schmeichel later described as "the best stop I’ve ever seen in the flesh".
+In the 2003 FA Cup semi-final against Arsenal, he was denied an equalising goal by goalkeeper David Seaman, who made a one-handed "claw-back" save from Peschisolido's header which three-time Best European Goalkeeper Peter Schmeichel later described as "the best stop I've ever seen in the flesh".